Chalkwell railway station

 Chalkwell railway station is on the London, Tilbury and Southend line, serving the locality of Chalkwell in Southend-on-Sea, Essex.
 It is 33 mi 69 chain down the main line from London Fenchurch Street via Basildon and it is situated between Leigh-on-Sea to the west and Westcliff to the east.
 Its three-letter station code is CHW.
+The station and all trains serving it are currently operated by c2c.